RubyCrypto/ed25519/README.md

 [![Build Status](https://secure.travis-ci.org/tarcieri/red25519.png?branch=master)](http://travis-ci.org/tarcieri/red25519)

-Red25519 provides a Ruby binding to the Ed25519 public-key signature system created by Dan Bernstein.
+Red25519 provides a Ruby binding to the Ed25519 public-key signature system based on elliptic curves and created by Dan Bernstein.
 The C implementation is taken from the SUPERCOP benchmark suite.
 Ed25519 provides a 128-bit security level, that is to say, all known attacks take at least 2^128 operations, providing the same security level as AES-128, NIST P-256, and RSA-3072.

 Ed25519 has a number of unique properties that make it one of the best-in-class digital signature algorithms: